dsdeur/do-something/README.md

 }
 ```

-Calling the command by it's key:
+Calling the command by its key:
 ```bash
 ds hello-world
 ```